codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 #### Server: Getting Started

-- create a repo on GitHub
+- create a private repo on GitHub
+- Invite your instructor to the repo
 - Connect it to your server:
   - run `git init`
   - run `git remote add origin <url-of-the-repo-you-just-created>`